David and Mary Thomson Collegiate Institute: Campus

 David and Mary Thomson Collegiate Institute is a four-storey composite high school on 12 acres of land.
 The new school contains 48 conventional academic classrooms, seven science labs, five computer labs, two music rooms, one theatre arts room that can be used as a lecture hall, two gymnasia that can be partitioned into two smaller gyms, main and guidance offices, a library, a centralized cafetorium with a stage, six special education classes, four vocational shops and labs for woodworking, culinary, green industries and hairstyling and six staff workrooms.

 The school's new layout is radically different from the previous school as the facade in the front is mostly glass while the remainder were built with brown bricks.
 The first and second floors are art, technical, and science wings while the third and fourth are mostly an academic wing.
-The new lockers have a new design and are colored blue with a white trim.
+The new lockers have a new design and are coloured blue with a white trim.
 It has six staircases and 12 fire exits.

 In the old Lawrence building, the campus was built in a modern two-storey building consisted of 52 academic classrooms with department offices for English, Math, Social Sciences and Canadian/World Studies, nine science labs, two drafting rooms, two large gymnasia (one front and one back) that can be partitioned into four gyms with each training rooms in the upper area that no school has, two music rooms, a drama room, two art rooms, a sewing room, a home economics, 500-seat auditorium in the upper and lower sections with a stage, a cafeteria complex with servery, large atrium, two courtyards, a student council room, faculty lounge, a larger but expanded library, and six specialized shops (two wood shops, art, automotive with 3 bays, machine, and drafting).
 It also had yellow painted lockers and 9 staircases with fire exits.